China reports more than 100 new COVID cases as New Year holiday exodus looms

 China’s statistics bureau chief Ning Jizhe said on Monday that the overall impact of the current COVID-19 resurgence on the country’s economy remained controllable.

-But though the official Xinhua news agency warned in a commentary that local governments should not “cry wolf”, many have been introducing a series of fresh curbs.
+But though Xinhua warned local governments not to “cry wolf”, many have been introducing fresh curbs.

-Beijing, which reported two new local infections, will begin requiring travellers from abroad to undergo health monitoring for seven additional days following 21 days of medical observation, Xinhua reported on Saturday.
+Beijing, which reported two new local infections, now requires travellers from abroad to undergo health monitoring for seven additional days following 21 days of medical observation, Xinhua reported on Saturday.

 The city of Gongzhuling said on Monday that it is “strictly forbidden” for anyone to go out unless they are scheduled to get a COVID-19 test at a designated site.